SecOpsTeam/Awesome-Cellular-Hacking/README.md

+### IT Security Telegram Channel

+1. [Telegram Link ](https://t.me/SecOpsChannel) - Lot other from the world of Security.

+### IT Security Mobile App to keep you updated..

+2. [AttackIO App ](https://attackio.app/) - The world of information security is now in your palm !!.

 # Awesome-Cellular-Hacking
 Please note multiple researchers published and compiled this work.
 This is a list of their research in the 3G/4G/5G Cellular security space.
 This information is intended to consolidate the community's knowledge.
 Thank you, I plan on frequently updating this "Awesome Cellular Hacking" curated list with the most up to date exploits, blogs, research, and papers.